Blundells Cottage: Ginn family

-The Blundell family
+Blundell family

 When William Ginn left the cottage in 1874, George Campbell rented the house to George Blundell who was his bullock driver.
 The family lived there for the next 60 years.
 George Blundell (1846-1933) was born in the Canberra region.
 His father was Joseph Blundell who had arrived in Australia in 1826 as a convict.
 In 1827, he was assigned to Robert Campbell who was the owner of Duntroon at that time.
 He received his pardon in 1842 and soon after, married Susan Osborne.
 The couple had eleven children.

 George Blundell who was Joseph's third child, married Flora McLennan (1844-1917), daughter of John Mclennan, a Scottish immigrant from the Isle of Skye who arrived in Australia in 1852 when Flora was only 7 years old.
 The family moved to the Barrington district near Maitland where John's uncle John McInnes lived.

 Immediately after their wedding, George and Flora moved into Blundell's Cottage and over the next fifteen years, they had eight children.
 Flora was the local community midwife.
 The family grew crops on the land surrounding the cottage and in 1893, one newspaper reported that “Mr George Blundell has a magnificent crop and has already started haymaking.”
 In those days the house was known as “Poplar Grove”.

 Because of their growing family, George and Flora made extensive additions to the cottage in 1888.
 A new wing was added to the south and a verandah to the front.
 They became respected citizens of the Canberra district.
 When Flora died in 1917, an obituary was published in the Queanbeyan Age.
 George was one of the pioneers of the district who was chosen to be presented to the Duke of York when Parliament House was opened in 1927.
 George died in 1933 and the cottage was rented to the Oldfield family.